 Located within Wyoming County, West Virginia, Wyoming County Coal is comprised of two idled underground mining permits and the three permits associated with the idled Pioneer Preparation Plant, the Hatcher rail loadout, and Simmons Fork Refuse Impoundment.
 The two idled mining permits are undisturbed underground mines that are anticipated to utilize room-and-pillar mining.
-The coal controlled at Wyoming County Coal (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, and as a result, do not have any "proven" or "probable" deposits under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7.
+The coal controlled at Wyoming County Coal (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, Items 1300 through 1305 of Regulation S-K, and as a result, do not have any "proven" or "probable" deposits reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7, Items 1300 through 1305 of Regulation S-K.